 Revise §8.6 as follows:

-§8.6 Bit-ordering and different MACs
+§8.6 Bit-ordering within octets

 Clause 5 describes the reference models for IEEE Std 802 networks.
-IEEE Std 802 interoperability is determined at the MAC Service Access Point (MSAP).
-Each IEEE Std 802 network standard specifies how octets from the LLC are transmitted and received.
-Most IEEE 802 network standards have multiple options for the Physical Layer, often with these Physical Layer options tied to different data rates.
+Regarding interoperability at the MAC Service Access Point (MSAP), IEEE Std 802 network standards specify how octets from the LLC are transmitted and received.
 Though most IEEE 802 network Physical Layers encode multiple bits or multiple octets of the MAC frame for transmission on the medium, a few IEEE 802 network Physical Layers have a one-to-one mapping of a bit in the MAC frame to an encoded bit on the medium.

-IEEE Std 802 specifies how MAC address I/G and U/L bits are positioned in the destination and source address fields (e.g., see Figure 9).
-Some MAC standards have specified serial transmission of the bits of an octet LSB first (historically referred to as canonical order), and other MAC standards specifying transmission of the MSB first (historically referred to as bit-reversed order), but both specifying the I/G bit as being the first bit of a frame to be transmitted with bit serial transmission.
-Historically, this has created problems when MAC addresses occur within the information field of a frame (e.g., a management frame).
+In this case of bit-serial transmission, some MAC standards have specified serial transmission of the bits of an octet LSB first, and other MAC standards specify transmission of the MSB first.

-It is strongly recommended that the historical problems observed with different serial bit transmission orders are best avoided by only transmitting the LSB of octets first.
+For frames transmitted in bit-serial fashion, IEEE 802 standards shall specify LSB-first transmission for each octet of a source or destination address field.
+For frames transmitted in bit-serial fashion, IEEE 802 standards should specify LSB-first transmission for each octet of the frame.

 {Reasoning: The draft is softly implying that bit-serial address fields are always sent LSB-first.
 However, it suggests that only for the very first bit (“the I/G bit as being the first bit of a frame to be transmitted with bit serial transmission”); the reader needs to generalize that to the entire first octet and to the other octets of the address.}

-However, if MSB (bit-reversed) serial transmission order is used, the standard shall assure that a MAC address will be the same at the MSAP whether it is a MAC address field or an address appearing in the information field.

 {Reasoning for deletion of last sentence: It’s not clear what standard is “the standard” and how that standard can solve the problem.
 For example, if it’s a MAC standard, how can a MAC standard assure the bit order of data received (at the MSAP) from the LLC?
 If it’s a higher-layer protocol standard, how can such a standard assure the bit order of data received (at the MSAP) from the MAC?